seunomosowon/TA-mailclient/README.md

 TA-mailclient includes the following new features:

 - Fixed unicode conversion of emails following contributions from Francois Lacombe on GitHub
     - Also added static mail preamble for line break.
 Event breaking configuration may not be required since the modular input writes individual events separately, but it's always a good idea.
 - Added delineations and extractions to multipart content
 - Removed interval from inputs.conf.spec
+- Upgraded Splunk SDK to 1.6.2
+- Added additional test cases on Travis CI to test that functionality works

 ##### Known issues

-Currently no known issues in version 1.0 of TA-mailclient.
+Currently no known issues in version 1.0.2 of TA-mailclient.
 Issues can be reported and tracked on Github at this time.